-The TRC subcommittee reviewed two reports on DRIPE: one was from Resource Insight Inc.;177 another was from Exeter Associates, Inc.178 The subcommittee also heard commentary from, and asked questions of, technical experts offered by each side of the DRIPE debate.
+The TRC Test Subcommittee began addressing DRIPE in January 2015 and discussions remain ongoing at the time of this submittal.
+Several presentations were made to the TRC Subcommittee including those by ICC Staff, NorthBridge, and Resource Insight, all of which are available on the SAG website.184 The TRC subcommittee was provided with three reports on DRIPE: one was from Resource Insight Inc.;185 one was from Exeter Associates, Inc.;186 and another was from AESC.187 The subcommittee also heard commentary from, and asked questions of, technical experts offered by each side of the DRIPE debate.

 Despite all parties' best efforts, no consensus on the impact of DRIPE was reached.
 Open questions include whether or how such price effects fit into the definition of "benefits" found in the statutory TRC test definition (and whether DRIPE benefits are, or need be, reliably "quantifiable"), the persistence of price effects from demand reduction, and whether empirically observed price effects show causality versus mere correlation.
+The TRC Subcommittee developed a DRIPE Comparison Exhibit that lays out the various issues and current position statements of the stakeholders involved in the process.188

 The TRC subcommittee also reviewed information on other states' practices.
-Of the twelve other restructured states, seven (Connecticut, Rhode Island, Massachusetts, Maryland, the District of Columbia, Delaware, and Maine) include DRIPE in their cost-effectiveness screening of efficiency measures.179 Though not a restructured state, Vermont regulators also include the impacts of DRIPE in neighboring restructured states in their screening of the benefits of efficiency measures installed in their state.
+Of the twelve other restructured states, seven (Connecticut, Rhode Island, Massachusetts, Maryland, the District of Columbia, Delaware, and Maine) include DRIPE in their cost-effectiveness screening of efficiency measures.189 Though not a restructured state, Vermont regulators also include the impacts of DRIPE in neighboring restructured states in their screening of the benefits of efficiency measures installed in their state.